rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise7/README.md

 By completing this exercise, you will understand:

-- **Security Hardening**: How to implement defense-in-depth security controls including network policies, pod security standards, and secret management
-- **Cost Optimization**: How to balance performance with economic efficiency through intelligent autoscaling, resource right-sizing, and FinOps practices
-- **Disaster Recovery**: How to implement automated backup procedures, multi-region deployments, and tested recovery processes that ensure business continuity
+- **Chaos Engineering**: How to safely test system resilience through controlled failure injection that validates assumptions about system behavior under stress
-- **Performance Optimization**: How to tune applications for production scale while maintaining reliability and cost efficiency
+- **Performance Optimization**: How to identify and eliminate performance bottlenecks using data-driven analysis and systematic optimization approaches
-- **Compliance Framework**: How to establish governance policies, audit logging, and regulatory compliance that scale with business growth
-- **Operational Excellence**: How to implement production-ready procedures that maintain 24/7 availability with minimal human intervention
+- **Advanced Monitoring**: How to implement sophisticated observability patterns that provide predictive insights into system health and capacity requirements
+- **Capacity Planning**: How to predict and prepare for future scaling needs through trend analysis and mathematical modeling of resource consumption patterns
+- **SRE Maturity Evolution**: How to evolve from reactive incident response to predictive operational practices that prevent problems before they impact users

 ---